VioletViolaVi/Milestone-Project-4/README.md

 3. In the “__*Procfile*__” file, type in “__*web:gunicorn django_milestone-project-4-vivian.wsgi:application*__” to tell gunicorn to run using the project’s wsgi module to allow it to handle HTTP requests.
 4. Create a new file called “__*custom_storages.py*__”  to tell django “__*S3*__” is to be used in production to store static files and any uploaded images,  whenever collectstatic is run.
 ### Deploy
-1. Enter “__*pip 3 freeze --local > requirements.txt*__” in the Gitpod terminal to inform Heroku on what it needs to install for the website to work.
+1. Enter “__*pip3 freeze --local > requirements.txt*__” in the Gitpod terminal to inform Heroku on what it needs to install for the website to work.
 It will inform Heroku about all the packages it requires to install using pip.
 2. Add all the files to the local git repository by entering in the Gitpod terminal “__*git add .*__” then enter “__*git status*__” to see that all the files have been added to the local repository.
 3. Commit the changes made to the files in this project by entering in the Gitpod terminal “__*git commit -m “Deploy to heroku”*__”.
 4. Push these committed changes made to the files in this project, to the remote repository, by entering “__*git push origin master*__” in the Gitpod terminal.